linas/biome-distribution/graphs/tetrahedra/README.md

 ; Above should create 1797281 (1.8M) triangles
 (load "bio-tetra.scm")
 (count-tetrahedra (cog-get-atoms 'GeneNode))
+(load "data-export.scm")
+(print-loop-report)
 ```

-To make the csv's, do a `(load "data-export.scm)` and then start
+To make the csv's, cut and paste from "data-export.scm".
-cutting and pasting the code there.

 Current results:
 9989 genes participated in tetrahedra - `(length graph-participants)`
-Theese were counted 884761344 but this is a 16x over-count, so actually
+These were counted 147460224 times but this is a 4x over-count,
-just 55297584 counts = 55M wow.

-487728 distinct directed edges in tetrahedra - `(length gene-pairs)`
-       (edges with non-zero counts)
+so actually 36865056 corner observations.
+Each tetra has 4 corners so 36865056 / 9216264 = 4 yay!

-243864 symmetric edges in tetrahedra (half of above)
+Total of 243864 symmetric edges participated in tetrahedra
-1797281 triangles, as always, but .. we didn't count triangles. :-(
+(out of 365745 edges total in the dataset.)
+These were observed 221190336 times but this is a 4x overcount ...
+4x because each tetrahedron was observed 4x
+So total of 55297584 edge observations.
+Each tetra has 6 edges so 55297584 / 9216264 = 6 yayy!

+Participating triangles are 1701579 out of 1797281 triangles total
+Observed 147460224 times, a 4x over-count.
+4x because each tetrahedron was observed 4x
-1327142016.0 total observations of edges
+So a total of 36865056 triangle observations.
+Each tetra has 4 tris so 36865056 / 9216264 = 4 yay!

+Total of 9216264 tetrahedra, observed 36865056 times or a 4x over-count.
+which makes sense: each was counted once, per corner.

 ### Files